beejjorgensen/bgc/src/bgc_part_1300_multifile.md

 Sure!

-Header files in C have a `.h` extension by default.
+Header files in C have a `.h` extension by convention.
 And they often, but not always, have the same name as their corresponding `.c` file.
 So let's make a `bar.h` file for our `bar.c` file, and we'll stick the prototype in it: